 Database, Tables, Views, and Indexes

-This group of DDL commands allows database administrators to manage elements of the database and schema design.
-Database administrators can create and modify databases including SSO authentication settings.
-These commands also create, modify, drop, and export Tables, Views, and Indexes in the database as well as truncate segments on a Table.
-Additional commands are available for unique settings like segment redundancy, compression settings, streamloader properties.
+This group of DDL SQL statements allows database administrators to manage elements of the database and schema design.
+Database administrators can create and modify databases, including SSO authentication settings.
+These statements also create, modify, drop, and export Tables, Views, and Indexes in the database and truncate segments on a Table.
+Additional statements are available for unique settings like segment redundancy, compression settings, and streamloader properties.

 CREATE DATABASE creates a new database.
 The database name must be distinct from the name of any existing database in the system.

-To create a database, you must possess the CREATE DATABASE privilege for the current system.
+To create a database, you must have the CREATE DATABASE privilege for the current system.

 Syntax